panoply/spx/docs/attributes.md

 <strong>Example</strong>
 </summary>

 Lets assume you are navigating from `Page 1` to `Page 2` and `#main` is your defined target.
 When you navigate from `Page 1` only the `#main` target will be replaced and any other dom elements will be skipped that are not contained within the `#main` HTML tag.
-When annotating `data-pjax-track` to elements located outside of target/s which will be added and persisted on all future navigations.
+When annotating `data-spx-track` to elements located outside of target/s which will be added and persisted on all future navigations.

 **Page 1**